jfarmer/algebra-via-cs/README.md

 Abstract algebra is to high school algebra as high school algebra is to arithmetic.

-With arithmetic, we look at specific numbers and learn how to add, subtract, multiple, and divide specific numbers.
+With arithmetic, we look at specific numbers and learn how to add, subtract, multiply, and divide specific numbers.
 With algebra, we introduce the concept of variables and equations.
 Rather than asking "What is 199 plus 456?" we might ask "What number when multiplied by 2 gives us 456?"

 That is, with algebra, we start asking about *arbitrary* numbers and use symbols like `x` and `y` to stand in for "any number in particular" or "some number with a specific property."